 Showcase the Many Roles in DevOps

 You can share the many essential roles which make up DevOps with a simple, round chart.
-Each of the different roles from Evangelist and Release Manager to Software Development and Software Testers all have graphics which represent their essential part of the process.
+Each of the different roles from Evangelist and Release Manager to Software Development and Software Testers all have graphics that represent their essential part of the process.
 You may customize the role icons with their own colors as demonstrated here, or you may choose a uniform color scheme.

-Explain the Advantages of DevOps in an Easy to Follow Way
+Explain the Advantages of DevOps in an Easy-to-Follow Way

 Whether you fill icons with graphics or text which offers an explanation, you can easily share the numerous benefits of DevOps.
 Discuss how development and operations can collaborate and communicate better when DevOps methodology is in place in the text, and drive the point home with symbols of a handshake or thumbs up.
 Telling your audience what the benefits are isn’t enough, the presentation should be visually engaging to ensure the points are retained and understood.